The above image is from the Raspberry Pi Foundation.

 Raspberry Pi display use cases

-Another important use case for Raspberry Pi displays is for co-working space digital signage.
+Another excellent use case for Raspberry Pi displays is for co-working space digital signage.
 For large shared workspaces, coordinating meeting room bookings is always a hassle.
 To address this pain point, users can mount a Raspberry Pi display outside of each meeting room.
 Users can then display the schedule for each room in real-time via Screenly.

 What’s next?
 Where do I get a Raspberry Pi display?